 On the other hand, Treeline is defined at the elevation above which trees cannot grow.
 This elevation cannot be defined in terms of fixed altitude because there are other factors contributing like soil, latitude, and terrain specs.

 A Verglas is another typical feature that most trekkers would see, especially during the winter treks, but rarely identify.
 Thin, clear ice sheet formed due to the freezing of rain or meltwater on a hard, smooth surface like rock or wood.
 A Verglas can be a serious mountain hazard while trekking if you are moving early morning or post-sunset.
 The sunshine is usually effective in removing the Verglas but sometimes they are placed in areas where sunlight is obstructed due to mountains or trees.
 In such cases, especially in winters, Verglas can be present even in the afternoons.
 One should be very careful to spot and avoid them because they are hardly distinguishable due to their clear & thin formation.
 One can use an Ice ax or similar hard material to puncture the Verglas before moving if it is completely unavoidable and one has to cross over the same.
 A not so sophisticated but effective way is to put some sand over the Verglas before stepping over.

 10. Ridge & Arête

 A ridge is the long narrow route typically joining mountain tops.
 The difference between a Col and a ridge is that a Col is a saddle-like formation on high altitude whereas a ridge is a much narrower route with a sharp fall on both sides.
 Most ridges should have just enough space for climbers to walk through them.
 See the image below to understand how a ridge looks in reality and how the same is understood in maps.
-An offshoot of the ridge is called Arête which is mostly a rock terminology referring in rock climbing.
+An offshoot of the ridge is called Arête which is mostly a rock terminology referring to rock climbing.
 It’s a vertical ridge at a convex angle in a rock face that is climbed using the ‘Laybacking’ technique.